 Homeowners are always concerned with the bottom line, what’s a roof replacement going to cost me?
 You need to know the loan amount for your roof project, of course, as the first step to setting up a financing plan.
 Often contractors may have different rates based on their experience.
 However, there is a universal set of factors all contractors use.
 These include the size of your roof, slope, material, and access to your roof.

 First, your contractor will need to know the size of your roofing project.
 Of course, a larger roof will require more material to cover it.
 However, a steeply sloping roof will also greatly impact your roof replacement cost.
 Steeper slopes require more safety equipment like scaffolding.
 Scaffolding takes additional time to set up and take down, driving up labor costs.
 Roof access is another factor.
 Remember, the easier it is to access, the less time required to replace your roof.
 A faster installation means a lower price for you.

 The material you choose will have a big impact on your roof replacement cost too.
 Asphalt shingles are the most cost-effective roofing option.
 But there are 3-tab shingles, architectural, and premium shingles with individual price structures.

 Likewise, popular metal roof materials are steel or aluminum each with varying costs.
 Although the upfront cost of a metal roof is more, you won’t have to replace it as often.
 Longer-lasting means cost savings to you.

 Instead of trying to figure out the cost on your own, call Xterior.
 We’ll be happy to come out and take a look at your roof.
 Additionally, we’ll take the time to discuss the benefits of each to help you decide on your best roofing option.
-Plus, our estimates are free without any obligation.
+Plus, our estimates are free to homeowners, without any obligation.

 Certainly, choosing quality materials to protect your home is vital.
 Depending on the location of your home, you may experience severe storms like hurricanes.
 Thus, you need a roof that will withstand strong winds.